gagin/gar_tool/README.md

 ## <a id="key-features"></a>Key Features

-* **Extract Both Explicit and Implicit Data**: Retrieve both clearly defined data (e.g., addresses) and subtle, subjective details inferred from text (e.g., visual appeal ratings).
+* **Explicit and Implicit Data Extraction**: Retrieve both clearly defined data (e.g., addresses) and subtle, subjective details inferred from text (e.g., visual appeal ratings).
 * **Single-point Configuration**: Define what to extract and how to store it using a single record in config.yaml.
 This dual-purpose configuration instructs the LLM and structures the database storage, eliminating the need for separate definitions.
-* **Support for Multiple Models and Providers**: Compatible with various language models and providers, including options for local deployment to suit different needs.
+* **Multiple Models and Providers Support**: Compatible with various language models and providers, including options for local deployment to suit different needs.
 * **Parallel Processing with Checkpointing**: Process text files in parallel with automatic checkpointing, allowing for interruption and resumption.
 * **SQLite Database Storage**: Store results in an SQLite database for easy analysis and export.
-* **Test Run Tagging for Comparison**: Add comments via command-line parameter to database entries during testing, allowing for comparison of different configurations and detailed analysis.
+* **Test Labelling Capabilities**: Add run tags via command-line parameter to database entries during testing, allowing for comparison of different configurations and detailed analysis.

 ## <a id="conceptual-overview"></a>**Conceptual Overview: Generation Augmented Retrieval (GAR)**